Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 In addition, the Bhul Bhulaiyya complex consists of four significant buildings: Bhul Bhulaiyya, Bara Imambara, Shahi Baoli, and Asafi Mosque.

-The combined pass bought at Bhul Bhulaiyya is valid for all these four places, including Hussainabad Clock Tower, Chota Imambara, and Picture Gallery.
+The combined pass bought at Bhul Bhulaiyya is valid for all four places, including Hussainabad Clock Tower, Chota Imambara, and Picture Gallery.

 Inside Bara Imambara ComplexWhat’s so unique?